wp-plugins/reading-time/readme.txt

 == Features In Next Release ==
-* Default value for settings
 * Display setting: always / only when the `readingtime` custom tag is set
-* Position setting: above the post / below the post

 == Changelog ==

+= 1.1.0 =
+* Default settings value
+* Position setting: above or below the post
+* Uninstall function

 = 1.0.0 =
 Initial version

 == Upgrade Notice ==

+= 1.1.0 =
+No upgrade issues known

 = 1.0.0 =
 Initial version